-A standard has been issued, establishing a standard on accounting for and reporting all types of financial instruments including derivatives.
-The effective date of this standard has recently been deterred and it is now effective for fiscal periods beginning on or after April 1, 2019 (the Town's December 31, 2020 year-end).

-Implications: This standard will require the Town to identify any contracts that have embedded derivatives and recognize these on the consolidated statement of financial position at fair value.
+Standard Summary and implications Cyber Security Risks With the constant changing cyber threat landscape, companies are changing their risks-protection strategies, identifying core assets and qualifying threats.
+Reference: KPMG: Cyber security FrontPage Video Financial Instruments A standard has been issued, establishing a standard on accounting for and reporting all types of financial instruments including derivatives.
+The effective date of this standard has recently been deferred and it is now effective for fiscal periods beginning on or after April 1, 2019 (the Town's December 31, 2020 yearend) Implications: This standard will require the Town to identify any contracts that have embedded derivatives and recognize these on the statement of financial position at fair value.
 Portfolio investments in equity instruments are required to be recorded at fair value.
 Changes in fair value will be reported in a new financial statement - statement of re-measurement gains and losses.
 This standard sets out a number of disclosures in the financial statements designed to give the user an understanding of the significance of financial instruments to the Town.
 These disclosures include classes of financial instruments and qualitative and quantitative risk disclosures describing the nature and extent of risk by type.
 The risks to be considered include credit, currency, interest rate, liquidity, and market risk.
+Asset retirement obligations New standard released in April 2018 which provides guidance on recognition, measurement, presentation and disclosure of obligations associated with the retirement of tangible capital assets.
+Applies to TCA in or no longer in productive used.
+If asset is in use, the carrying value of the TCA is increased by the asset retirement cost, which is then expensed in a rational and systematic manner If asset is not in use, asset retirement costs are expensed Standard includes the removal of asbestos Liability incurred on acquisitions, construction, development or use of TCA and is measured using net present value.
+This new Section PS 3280 is proposed to apply to fiscal years beginning on or after April 1, 2021 (the Town's December 31, 2022 year end) with early adoption permitted.